 The amount of aid given will depend on the amount present in the donor-contributed funds and budget allocations at the time financial aid applications are evaluated.
 Donor-contributed funds and budget allocations available by April 30 would be awarded immediately following the April PCS Board meeting to families who had applied by March 1.
 Families awarded financial aid will be notified via an award letter, which must contain a signed acknowledgement of the letter's provisions and returned to the Bookkeeper or Treasurer.
-Recipients will receive a pro-rated credit on their tuition payment schedule.
+Recipients will receive a prorated credit on their tuition payment schedule.

 The Board may review financial aid needs in cases with unusual circumstances at any time during the year.
-Families seeking aid for second semester for the first time, must apply by
+Families seeking aid for the second semester for the first time, must apply by November 15.

-November 15.
 Second semester awards would be made in the context of aid awards made during the summer for the full academic year.

 All full-year financial aid recipients may be contacted by December 31 of a given school year to verify that their financial status has not changed from the original application.
 Recipients will complete a new PCS Personal Financial Statement and provide any other required materials timely.
 Once recipients have timely submitted a fully completed application and supporting documentation, they will then be required to meet with the Board to discuss their financial situation.
 Based on a review of this updated application and Board interview, a decision as to whether financial aid will be extended for the second semester, and in what amount, will be made.
 However, PCS, at its discretion, may require full-year financial aid recipients to complete a new PCS Personal Financial Statement at any time during the school year should PCS have reason to believe a recipient's financial status has changed.
-Once recipients have timely submitted a fully completed application and supporting documentation, they will then be required to meet with the Board to discuss their financial situation.
+Once recipients have timely submitted a fully completed application and supporting documentation, they will then be required to meet with the Board to discuss their financial status have timely submitted a fully completed application and supporting documentation, they will then be required to meet with the Board to discuss their financial situation.